 Challenge number Detail of challenge 1 External data during the Covid-19 pandemics first 18 months makes it a challenge to identify the impact of Covid on NSB students' progress against national or similar school background.
 There are reports that nationally, Pupil Premium students have been disproportionately affected by the Covid-19 school closures.
-It is essential we can identify the gaps in all of our students learning and in particular, our disadvantaged students against cohort, national, boys and similar family schools.
+It is essential we can identify the gaps in all our students learning and in particular, our disadvantaged students against cohort, national, boys and similar family schools.
 2 The English attainment of disadvantaged pupils is generally lower than that of their peers.
 GL assessments on entry to Year 7 show that the standard age score of disadvantaged students is 10 points lower compared to non-disadvantaged students.
-3 Progress in Maths, English and Science in KS3 is slower in disadvantaged students and this can present behaviourally.
-4 SEMH and wellbeing based issues are disproportionately high currently and especially so in disadvantaged groups.
-Evidence nationally has mirrors in our own evidence and practice requirements 5 Attendance, especially within disadvantaged cohort and the impact of school closure (inclusive of the ability to attend remote learning) are presenting an increased issue that could affect attainment and progress
+3 With and initial lower general start point from KS2 results and progress in Maths, English and Science in KS3 is slower in disadvantaged students this can present behaviourally and in terms of engagement in KS3 4 SEMH and wellbeing-based issues are disproportionately high currently and especially so in disadvantaged groups.
+Evidence nationally has mirrors in our own evidence and practice requirements.
+Need for mitigation of Covid related experiences and socio-economic factors by the cost-of-living crisis to ensure students have equity within the year group.
+5 Our disadvantaged pupils have on average lower attendance when compared to non-pupil premium peers.
+Lower attendance to school has a damaging impact on students' attainment.
+Despite our pupil premium attendance being above the 84.9% National Pupil Premium attendance last academic year, we recognise that there was a 3% gap between pupil premium and non-pupil premium peers in school last academic year.
+It is important that we close this gap not only for academic reasons, but also to support the wellbeing of our pupil premium student body.